dashed-slug/wallets/readme.txt

 I do not have plans to add fiat currency deposits.
 That is not to say that someone cannot develop an extension to do this.

-= Can you build an exchange on top of the plugin? =
+= Can I use an exchange to facilitate cryptocurrency trading on top of this plugin? =

+Yes, an [Exchange extension](https://www.dashed-slug.net/cryptocurrency-exchange-plugin-wordpress/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) is now available to premium dashed-slug members.
+The relevant blog post announcement [is here](https://www.dashed-slug.net/cryptocurrency-exchange-plugin-wordpress/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).

-Yes this is in the future plans, but it is a huge undertaking!
-For now you can use the [ShapeShift app extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/shapeshift-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) that lets you display a front-end UI to the [ShapeShift.io](https://shapeshift.io/) service.
+Alternatively you can use the [ShapeShift app extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/shapeshift-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) that lets you display a front-end UI to the [ShapeShift.io](https://shapeshift.io/) service.

+= In the adapters list view, why is the Hot Wallet Balance not equal to the Sum of User Balances? =

+The Hot Wallet Balance and the Users Balances are not the same thing.
+The difference is explained in the *Glossary* section of the documentation.

+Reasons why the two amounts would diverge:

+1. As users pay fees for transactions, their total balances decrease but the wallet balance stays the same.
+2. If you have used the cold storage feature, or alternatively if you have deposited/withdrawn directly from the wallet and not via the plugin, then the balances will not match.
+See the *Cold Storage* section in the documentation for more.

+= My site was hacked and some funds were stolen.
+Can you help? =

+I regret that I cannot help you.
+As you may know, cryptocurrency transactions are non-reversible.
+This is why the security disclaimer is there - you, as an administrator, are solely responsible for the security of your site.
+There is no way I could assume responsibility for lost funds.
+I do not hold private keys to any of your or your users' funds.

+If you have evidence that your funds were stolen you should go to the police.
+In some situations it may be possible to track down the thieves.

 = I want to pay for premium membership but cannot or do not want to pay via PayPal. =